Skip to content

 Do self-employed borrowers need a bigger deposit?

-Not necessarily.
-Self-employed applicants can access the same deposit levels as employed borrowers — from 5% upwards with many lenders, including 95% LTV mortgages.
-The key difference is that your income evidence needs to be watertight.
+Not usually.
+You can put down the same deposit as an employed borrower, from 5% upwards with many lenders, including 95% LTV mortgages.
+What matters more is that your income evidence is watertight.

-That said, a larger deposit does help if your income fluctuates or you have fewer years of accounts.
-A 10–15% deposit gives you access to more lenders and better rates than 5%, and at 25% you’ll unlock the most competitive products in the market — see how the bands compare with the LTV calculator.
+A bigger deposit still helps if your income moves around or you have fewer years of accounts.
+A 10–15% deposit opens up more lenders and better rates than 5% does, and at 25% you reach the most competitive products on the market.
+The LTV calculator shows how the bands compare.

 Common challenges and how to overcome them